madanyc/workfront-learn.en/help/administration-and-setup/configure-system-defaults/configure-global-default-project-settings.md

 ---
 title: Configure Global Default Project Settings
-description: Learn how to change a custom status, set global project preferences, and create schedules that are global default settings in [!DNL Adobe Workfront].
+description: Learn how to change a custom status, set global project preferences, and create schedules that are global default settings.
 feature: System Setup and Administration
 role: Admin
 level: Intermediate